bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 ​This Framework is built upon three enduring pillars:

 ​1.
 Sovereign Seniority (The 50/30/20 Pivot): The Host State is the primary stakeholder.
-Through the 50% State Yield, commercial ground rents bypass the federal center and flow directly into local Sovereign Trusts.
-The State—not a distant ministry—serves as the gatekeeper and the primary beneficiary of the land’s value.
+Through the 50% State Yield, commercial ground rents bypass the federal center and flow directly into the State Treasury.
+30% is allocated directly to local community infrastructure for roads, hospitals, schools, etc. The State—not a distant ministry—serves as the gatekeeper and the primary beneficiary of the land’s value.

 ​2.
-Recursive Autonomy (The Infrastructure Loop): By hard-coding 20% of all revenue back into the Hub’s own hardware, we ensure that power, roads, and schools are built in real-time.
+Recursive Autonomy (The Infrastructure Loop): By hard-coding 20% of all revenue back into the Hub’s own hardware, we ensure that power grids, access roads, and basic structural integrity of the physical assets are built and maintained in real-time.
 We replace the "waiting for a budget" cycle with a self-funding engine of modern industrial growth.

 ​3.
 The Human Firewall (AI Protection): Through Fixed Cost Arbitrage, we turn the 70% land discount into a shield for the Nigerian worker.
 By making human labor mathematically more profitable than automation, we ensure that the "NUPA Hub" is a permanent engine of middle-class employment for the next 99 years.